NatronGitHub/Natron/Documentation/source/plugins/fr.inria.DropShadow.rst

 |pluginIcon|

-*This documentation is for version 1.0 of DropShadow.*
+*This documentation is for version 1.0 of DropShadow (fr.inria.DropShadow).*

 Description
 -----------